HazenBabcock/opensdraw/docs/source/step.rst

 Build Steps Example
 ===================

-How to add build step information to your model using OpenLDraw.
+How to add build step information to your model using OpenSDraw.

 Step 1
 ------